- Jobber Blueprint /

 Must-watch: The life of a jobbing plumber #7

-If you’re looking for an online plumbing community, r/Plumbing might just be the place for you.
+If you’re looking for an online plumbing community, r/Plumbers might just be the place for you.

 Reddit is a great place to connect with other plumbing professionals, share stories, ask questions (as long as they aren’t against the group rules), and even share a funny meme or two.

-It’s a great resource for plumbers to find anything from job tips to tools and safety equipment recommendations.
+Reddit can be a good “crowd-sourced” option for plumbers to find anything from job tips to tools and safety equipment recommendations.

 Must-read: What are the best skills of plumbers